ananya868/FurrBot-AI/README.md

 # Furr Bot - AI
 A RAG-based Chatbot designed to assist pet care owners, pet veterans with verified and reliable information for their pets!
 The app sources its knowledge from a database containing pet blogs written by verified pet doctors.
 Custom Re-Ranking method has been used to filter out the best matches.
 Integrated CI/CD for scheduled data updation using Github Actions to ensure latest data!
+Autmated data pipeline to handle data ingestion, pre-processing, chunking and metadata creation tasks.
 More dynamic and can stay up-to-date because it retrieves current and specific information from its knowledge base, regardless of the model’s training data.

 <p align="center">
   <img src="assets/home_page.png" width="850" />